 CONCEPT OF THE ORDER

 Organic Soils are soils that occur in the partly decomposed remains of wetland plants (peat) or forest litter.
-Mineral soil material is commonly present but organic soil material is dominant.
+Mineral soil material is commonly present but organic soil material is often dominant.
 The soils occur in sites where rates of organic-matter decomposition are balanced or exceeded by rates of plant biomass production and accumulation.

 CORRELATION